Should Your Ice Cream Shop Stay Open This Winter?

 If you do decide to close down during winter, there are a few different ways you can stay productive and ensure a successful reopening in the spring.

 - Brush up on industry trends.
-The foodservice industry is constantly changing and any business owner knows that keeping up with the competition is an important part of the job.
-Winter is a great time to do some research.
+Winter is a great time to do some research on ever-changing foodservice trends.
 Spend some time going to food shows and conventions, or read articles on the subject.
-Even something as simple as visiting new ice cream shops that may have opened recently can help give you a better sense of whether or not you’re keeping up with trends.
+Even something as simple as visiting new ice cream shops can help give you a better sense of whether or not you’re keeping up with trends.

-- Brainstorm new marketing strategies to try.
-You can get involved in local events, host musicians or other acts at your shop, or organize some other activities that will help customers get acquainted with your brand.
+- Brainstorm new marketing strategies.
+You can get involved in local events, host talent acts at your shop, or organize some other activities that will help customers get acquainted with your brand.
 Some ideas might include an ice-cream-making demonstration, or a flavor development session that’s open to the public.
-Anything to help people become more familiar with and invested in your brand can help boost sales in the summertime.
+Familiarizing customers with your brand can help boost sales come summertime.

 - Sell your ice cream to other businesses.
 Try distributing gallons of your handmade ice cream to other restaurants in your area, so they can include your product on their dessert menu.
-Creating a partnership with other local business owners can help to create a sense of comradery within your foodservice community.
-Selling your product in new places is a great way to reach new customers that will keep you in mind when the snow thaws again.
+Starting a partnership with other local business owners can help to create a sense of camaraderie while reaching new customers that will keep you in mind when the seasons change.

 - Developing new flavors.
-Customers will always have their old favorites, but they love trying new things too!
-Use your winter to come up with exciting new combinations and test them out before introducing them to the public.
+Use the winter to come up with exciting new flavor combinations and test them out before introducing them to the public.
 This way, you can begin your summer with a whole set of new flavors to rotate and keep your ice cream supply interesting.

 - Prepare for summer.
 A decrease in traffic is inevitable during colder seasons, but that doesn’t mean this time is wasted.
-You can spend your free time organizing summer events, producing marketing materials, or purchasing nonperishable supplies to use when it’s finally warm again.
+You can spend your free time organizing summer events, producing marketing materials, renovation the business space, or purchasing nonperishable supplies to use when it’s finally warm again.

 If you’re an ice cream shop owner, there can be a lot to consider when it comes to closing or staying open during the winter months.
 You may choose to poll your customers to gauge their interest in ice cream availability as the days grow colder and shorter.
 Whatever you decide, if you find that it didn’t work for your business this year, you can always try something else next year!